bluz71/bluz71.github.io/_posts/2018-06-03-git-shortcuts_bash_tips.md

 The [fzf](https://github.com/junegunn/fzf) utility is an excellent command-line fuzzy finder.
-With just a small of amount of scripting it is easy to create a command-line fuzzy-finding Git log browser with commit previews.
+With just a small of amount of scripting it is easy to create a command-line fuzzy-finding Git log browser with commit previewing.

 First install fzf.
 If using Homebrew.